InternetSociety/ose-documentation/ose-web-hsts-apache.md

     ```
     Then restart the apache server

-3. Open virtual host file to edit
+3. Open your virtual host file to edit. (this might be `httpd.conf`, `apache.conf`, or a separate file for your virtual host)

 4. If file has section for HTTP (port 80), add the following:
     ```